Registration Info & Course Schedules

 Courses at Avila may be taken for non-credit on a space-available basis.
 Since no academic credit is awarded, students are not required to meet the admission requirements of the institution.
 A stipulation of the noncredit option is mandatory class attendance.
 The level of class participation for non-credit is determined by the individual instructor.
 A certificate from Avila will be awarded to those who have met the non-credit requirements of the course.

 Enrollment for this option begins in the Registration Office during published In-Person Registration days and times.
 Enrollment in a lower division course for non-credit requires the appropriate prerequisites but does not require departmental approval.
 Enrollment in an upper-division course (number 310 or above) on the noncredit option must have the approval of the department offering the course.
 A signature from the departmental faculty representative is required.
 If a student withdraws from a course taken for non-credit, a refund will be granted according to the time frame for part-time students minus a $10 administrative fee.

 Area Exchange Program

 If you enroll at Avila, you also have access to the curricular offerings of many other colleges and universities in metropolitan Kansas City.
-If you are a full-time, undergraduate students (enrolled in 12 or more credit hours at Avila), you may take one course per semester at another area campus at no additional tuition costs after prior certification of status by the Registration and Student Records Office at Avila.
-This option does not apply to summer session and some on-line course offerings.
+If you are a full-time, undergraduate student (enrolled in 12 or more credit hours at Avila), you may take one course per semester at another area campus at no additional tuition costs after prior certification of status by the Registration and Student Records Office at Avila.
+This option does not apply to the summer session and some online course offerings.

 Information is available in the Registration Office.